ClimateImpactLab/carleton_mortality_2022/1_estimation/README.md

 ### 2. Construct final dataset.
 All code in this folder depends on the final mortality dataset (`data/0_data_cleaning/3_final/global_mortality_panel.dta`), which can be compiled using code in the `0_data_cleaning` subfolder of this repository or downloaded from the data repository.
 Note that mortality and population data from the United States and China are not publicly available.
 As such, they are not included in the public data repository and cannot be used to replicate exact versions of the pre-projection tables and figures from the analysis contained in `1_estimation` without the use of hardcoding certain values in the script.

-However, regression output run on the full dataset are stored as `.ster` files in `DB/1_estimation/1_ster`.
+However, regression outputs run on the full dataset are stored as `.ster` files in `DB/1_estimation/1_ster`.
 These regression results feed into the Monte Carlo generation described in `2_projection`, so beyond this section results generated using this public repo will match those in Carleton et al. (2022).

 If however, you do decide to run the regression generation scripts, they will be saved with the suffix `_public` so that they can be differentiated from the full sample regression `ster` files.